TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-02-18-how-we-automated-shopsys-packages-release-from-2-days-to-1-console-command.md

     Good news, it's not a single day-task, but this whole process can be automated.
 Let's me show how we did it in Shopsys.

-tweet: "New Post on #php 🐘 blog: How we Automated @shopsysfw Packages Release from 2 days to 1 Console Command     #monorepo #symfony #git #semver #composer #symplify"
 tweet_image: '/assets/images/posts/2019/release/pr.png'
 ---